rsoorajs/tmonitor/README.md

 The monitor list can be found in the `monitor.list` file which will be automatically created once you add someone to the list

-*Note:* commands will not work in a monitored chat, so please use your private chat or any other to send commands once you've start monitoring someone.

 Now that you know how to add people to the monitor list let's see how you forward stuff.